NJ DWI/DUI Defense Attorneys

 Furthermore, if convicted of DUI while having a BAC of .10% but less than .15%, the Court must order a mandatory seven (7) month ignition interlock device.
 If convicted of a DUI with less than a .10% BAC or a conviction based on an officer’s observations, this ignition interlock device is only required to be installed for a period of three (3) months.

 For a second offense DUI, the minimum loss of license is now one (1) year, with a required two (2) to four (4) year interlock device.

 A third DUI now has a mandatory eight (8) year loss of license with another two (2) to four (4) year ignition interlock device requirement.
 A third DUI also carries with it a mandatory six (6) months of County Jail.

 Refusal to Submit to Breathalyzer

 There’s an age-old adage that states that people should “never blow” when they are requested to submit to a Breathalyzer.
-However, New Jersey has an implied consent law under which the refusal to submit to a breathalyzer or a chemical test results in the automatic suspension of the driver’s license for a period of at least 7 months.
-Repeated refusals result in the increase of the length of a suspension.
-Therefore, once a driver has been arrested for driving under the influence, they are required by law to submit to a chemical test or risk the suspension of their license.
+However, New Jersey has an implied consent law under which the refusal to submit to a breathalyzer or a chemical test results in the mandatory installation of an ignition interlock device for nine (9) to fifteen (15) months.
+For a second or third offense, the Refusal penalties are the same as the DUI penalties, with the exception that a third refusal will not result in a County Jail sentence.
 If you do refuse to submit to a Breathalyzer, an experienced attorney can handle that case in addition to your DWI.

 Our New Jersey DWI/DUI Defense Attorneys can Help You